Province of Canada: Charles Poulett Thomson, 1st Baron Sydenham (1839–1841)

 Sydenham came from a wealthy family of timber merchants, and was an expert in finance, having served on the English Board of Trade which regulated banking (including the colony).
 He was promised a barony if he could successfully implement the union of the Canadas, and introduce a new form of municipal government, the District Council.
-The aim of both exercises in state-building was to strengthen the power of the Governor General, to minimise the impact of the numerically superior French vote, and to build a "middle party" that answered to him, rather than the Family Compact or the Reformers.
+The aim of both exercises in state-building was to strengthen the power of the Governor General, to minimise the effect of the numerically superior French vote, and to build a "middle party" that answered to him, rather than the Family Compact or the Reformers.
 Sydenham was a Whig who believed in rational government, not "responsible government".
 To implement his plan, he used widespread electoral violence through the Orange Order.
 His efforts to prevent the election of Louis LaFontaine, the leader of the French reformers, were foiled by David Willson, the leader of the Children of Peace, who convinced the electors of the 4th Riding of York to transcend linguistic prejudice and elect LaFontaine in an English-speaking riding in Canada West.